History of Rajasthan: Sisodia dynasty (c. 1326–1948 CE)

-Bhati Kingdom of Jaisalmer (c.
+Bhati dynasty of Jaisalmer (c.
 600–1949 CE)

 Bhati comes from Bhatner and take control of this region.
-The Maharajas of Jaisalmer trace their lineage back to Jaitsimha, a ruler of a Bhati clan, through Deoraj, a famous prince of the Yaduvanshi Bhati, Rajput ruler during the 9th century.
+The Maharajas of Jaisalmer trace their lineage back to Jaitsimha, a ruler of a Bhati clan, through Deoraj, a famous prince of the Yaduvanshi Bhati, a Rajput ruler during the 9th century.
 With him the title of "Rawal" commenced.
 "Rawal" means "of the Royal house".

-History
+Foundation of kingdom

 According to legend, Deoraj was to marry the daughter of a neighbouring chief.
 Deoraj's father and 800 of his family and followers were surprised and massacred at the wedding.
 Deoraj escaped with the aid of a Brahmin yogi who disguised the prince as a fellow Brahmin.
 When confronted by the rival chief's followers hunting for Deoraj, the Brahmin convinced them that the man with him was another Brahmin by eating from the same dish, something no Brahmin holy man would do with someone of another caste.
 Deoraj and his remaining clan members were able to recover from the loss of so many such that later he built the stronghold of Derawar.

 Deoraj later captured Laudrava (located about 15 km to the south-east of Jaisalmer) from another Rajput clan and made it his capital.

 The major opponents of the Bhati were the Rathor clans of Jodhpur and Bikaner.
 They used to fight battles for the possession of forts and waterholes as from early times the Jaisalmer region had been criss-crossed by camel caravan trade routes which connected northern India and central Asia with the ports of Gujarat on the Arabian Sea coast of India and hence on to Persia and Arabia and Egypt.
 Jaisalmer's location made it ideally located as a staging post and for imposing taxes on this trade.

 The Bhati rulers originally ruled parts of Afghanistan; their ancestor Rawal Gaj is believed to have founded the city of Gajni.
 According to James Tod, this city is present-day Ghazni in Afghanistan, while Cunningham identifies it as modern-day Rawalpindi.
 His descendant Rawal Salivahan is believed to have founded the city of Sialkot and made it his new capital.
 Salivahan defeated the Saka Scythians in 78 CE at Kahror, assuming the title of Saka-ari (foe of the Sakas).
 Salivahan's grandson Rawal Bhati conquered several neighbouring regions.
 It is from him that the Bhati clan derives its name.